-To strengthen your memory of written material, read out loud the difficult bits.
+To strengthen your memory of written information, read out loud the difficult material.
 Reading the hard parts out loud can boost your memory of those details by 25% or more.1, 2

 The read-aloud technique can help you memorize school work or information needed for your job.
 It can help you commit to memory shopping lists, phone numbers, details from news articles, and other everyday facts.

 And if you read the hard parts out loud to someone (rather than just aloud to yourself), you may remember the information even better.

 As reported in the journal Cognition and Consciousness, repeating out loud to another person further boosts long-term memory4:

 We knew that repeating aloud was good for memory, but this is the first study to show that if it is done in a context of communication, the effect is greater in terms of information recall. - Prof. Victor Boucher

 Verbalizing ALL of the material out loud doesn't boost memory, though, according to studies.3 Reading aloud becomes a powerful memory aid if you read out loud just the selected parts you really want to remember (and these may be the harder parts much of the time).

 What do I mean by hard parts?
 The facts, technical terms, lists, quotations, definitions, formulas, and other items in the written material that might require extra effort to memorize.

 Reading the hard parts aloud makes them distinctive, and therefore memorable.

 Abraham Lincoln was famous for his impressive memory.
 And guess what?
 Reading aloud was his favorite go-to memory technique.